 “Everything is about us and what we’re going to do, and if we’re going to come together or not,” said EWU coach Wendy Schuller, whose team had won six straight before the current skid.

 “Were still playing for a lot, and you want to play well going into the conference tournament.”

-The Eagles, 10-5 in the Big Sky and 16-12 overall, still have a shot to clinch at least a tie for second place with one game left in the regular season, at Idaho State on Saturday.
+The Eagles, 16-12 overall and 10-5 in the Big Sky, still have a shot to clinch at least a tie for second place with one game left in the regular season, at Idaho State on Saturday.
 Montana State and Northern Colorado are 9-5.

 Encouraged by a Senior Day crowd of 845 that braved a late-winter snowstorm, the Eagles started strongly.

-In a physical first half, Carrie Ojeda set the tone by forcing two early turnovers that fueled an early 7-0 Eastern lead in the first 2 minutes.
+In a physical first half, Carrie Ojeda set the tone by forcing two early turnovers that fueled a 7-0 Eastern lead in the first 2 minutes.
 EWU still led 13-7 after 8 minutes, but the Bengals reeled off eight straight to lead 17-15.

 Amazingly, none of those first-half Bengal points came from Vella, who averages 10 a game, but she got loose and made all seven of her field-goal attempts in the second half, including three from long range.

 EWU trailed by two early in the second half, but Vella scored 10 points in the next 2 minutes, and suddenly ISU was up 40-29.

 Another Eagles rally cut the gap to six with 13 minutes left, but Vella tacked on seven more in the next 4 minutes as the Bengals (21-7, 13-2) kept at least a nine-point lead the rest of the way.

 “We thought we had a chance to get back in it, and then she strikes,” said Schuller, whose team struggled for open shots against the league’s top-ranked defense.
 Eastern shot just 15 for 49 from the field, or 31 percent, for the game.